9 things to know about buying Croatian property

 These rules are defined by the Decree on the regulation and protection of the protected coastal area of the sea (Uredba o uređenju i zaštiti zaštićenog obalnog područja mora).
 It is available here.

-Initial approximate values of properties including construction land, agricultural land, forest land and naturally barren land is available here.
+Initial approximate values of properties including construction land, agricultural land, forest land, and naturally barren land are available here.

-If you need help finding and purchasing a property, we can help!
-We have carefully vetted a network of real estate agents and lawyers who can help you buy real estate in Croatia with confidence.
+If you need help purchasing a property, we can help!
+We have carefully vetted a network of real estate lawyers who can help you buy real estate in Croatia safely with confidence.
+Buying property in Croatia can get sticky, so it is vital that you have a skilled advocate who is looking after your interests.

 - Answer all of your property questions